 Good water retention starts with healthy soil.
 Notice how we say soil and not dirt.
 Soil contains living organisms like fungi and beneficial bacteria that are needed to support plant life.
 Dirt is the sand, silt, clay, pebbles, and other inorganic compounds within the soil.

 Amending your soil can help to revitalize hydrophobic soil and provide your plants with vital nutrients.
 Hydrophobic conditions happen when the living organisms in the soil begin to die off due to lack of moisture.
-This can happen especially in greenhouse environments if soil is not watered for a period of time.
+This can happen especially in greenhouse environments if the soil is not watered for some time.

 Crops and Seasonality

-Watering should be done throughout the year, however the frequency will vary depending on the crops you are growing and the season of the year.
+Watering should be done throughout the year, however, the frequency will vary depending on the crops you are growing and the season.
 In late spring, summer, and early fall you will likely be watering your greenhouse garden every day or at least every other day.
-In late fall, winter, and early spring when temperatures are more mild you will likely be watering much less frequently about once a week.
+In late fall, winter, and early spring when temperatures are more mild you will likely be watering much less frequently, about once a week.

 Certain plants have special watering considerations.
 Legumes like peas and beans appreciate more water in their flowering stage.
 While tomatoes and squash like more water in their fruiting stage.
 Leafy greens prefer regular watering throughout their lifecycle.